driesvints/sponsors/README.md

 ### Initializing the client

-All of this library's API calls are made from the core `GitHub\Sponsors\GitHubSponsors` client.
+All of this library's API calls are made from the core `GitHub\Sponsors\Client` class.
 The client makes use of the [Illuminate HTTP Client](https://laravel.com/docs/http-client) client to perform the API calls.
 This client needs to be authenticated using the GitHub Personal Access token which you've created in the [authentication](#authentication) step above.

 To get started, initialize the GitHub API client, authenticate using the token (preferable through an environment variable) and initialize the Sponsors client: